 Chapter One: Turning Through the Veil

-The decision was taken out of Hermione's hands when the cell door opened.
-It was Lucius Malfoy.
-Of course it was Lucius Malfoy.
-Since her incarceration, he had taken every chance to visit and gloat.
-Hermione ignored Malfoy, as he yanked her to her feet.
-Her robes were so tattered that she felt exposed, but she pushed the thought away to the back of her mind.
+Malfoy yanked Hermione to her feet.
+Her robes were so tattered that she felt exposed, but she pushed the thought away.
 It was all in the mind.
 If she couldn't have her life, she would at least keep her dignity.

-Voldemort sat on his throne, overseeing the proceedings.
-Hermione suspected he had made this room his power base because he enjoyed the easy convenience of having the veil to utilise, should he wish to remove someone from their mortal coil.
-Less bodies that way.
+Lord Voldemort leaned forward on the granite throne, studying the latest prisoner.
+Hermione suspected he had made this room his power base because he enjoyed the easy convenience of the Veil.
+Should he wish to remove someone from their mortal coil, there were less bodies.

-Since assigning himself Minister of Magic, Voldemort had taken to wearing glamours that disguised his true nature.
-Like any politician, he recognised the need for a nice face to present to the public.
-He resembled a distinguished gentlemen of around fifty, with thick dark hair, going slightly gray at the temples.
+Since assigning himself Minister of Magic, Lord Voldemort had taken to wearing glamour's that disguised his true nature.
+Like any politician, he recognised the need for a pleasant face to present to the public.
+He resembled a distinguished gentlemen of around fifty, with thick dark hair, going slightly grey at the temples.
 Hermione glanced at him once, and looked away.
 No need to remind herself again.

 Distantly, Hermione heard Malfoy announcing her crimes to the public.
 It was taking a while.
 There seemed to be a great deal of them.
 Should she live or die?
 Hermione hadn't decided yet.

-Hermione put her hand to her throat where the time turner lay.
-Nobody else could see it, not since fourth year when she had used a permanent concealment charm on it, so no-one but herself could see it.
-Just one turn, that was all she needed.
+Hermione put her hand to the hollow of her throat where the time turner nestled.
+No-one else could see it, not since fourth year when she had used a permanent concealment charm on it.
+Her heartbeat pulsed against her fingers.

 Hermione turned the hourglass.
 As she did so, she felt an almighty shove in the small of her back.
-Hermione looked up just in time to see the veil rushing towards her...and the time turner was spinning...people were screaming and cheering...and the black curtain was upon her...
+The veil was rushing towards her...and the time turner was spinning...people were screaming and cheering...and the black curtain was upon her...

-Endless nothing.
-Just darkness.
-Perhaps she was dead after all.
-It wasn't so bad - very peaceful actually.
-Hermione closed her eyes, which made no difference, and decided to rest for a while.
-Being dead was quite tiring.
+Hermione opened her eyes to total darkness, and wondered if this was death.
+If it was, it wasn't so bad.
+Very peaceful actually.
+She closed her eyes, which made no difference, and decided to rest for a while.
+Being dead was tiring.